 Inequality, poverty and bigotry fuel the HIV epidemic.

 Lars Christian Østergreen, CEO AIDS-Fondet

-AIDS-Fondet works to bring an end to the AIDS epidemic, prevent AIDS related deaths and avoid new infections by 2030.
-In Denmark and in the world.
+AIDS-Fondet works to bring both AIDS related deaths and new HIV infections down to zero by 2030.

 A mission that goes hand in hand with tackling poverty, inequality, and discrimination – key factors that are fueling the spread of the virus.